hbanzhaf/steering_functions/README.md

 [![Steering Functions for Car-Like Robots](https://img.youtube.com/vi/YCT8ycMk6f8/0.jpg)](http://www.youtube.com/watch?v=YCT8ycMk6f8)

-The package contains a [RViz] visualization, which has been tested with [ROS] Kinetic under Ubuntu 16.04.
+The package contains a [RViz] visualization, which has been tested with [ROS 1] Kinetic under Ubuntu 16.04.

 A video of the steering functions integrated into the general motion planner Bidirectional RRT* can be found [here](https://youtu.be/RlZZ4jnEhTM).